What You Should Know about Organic Materials

 In nature, soils range from the nearly organic-less desert soils and coastal sands, to the nearly all-organic mucks of low lying areas.
 There is no set organic content that makes a garden soil good.
 The best prairie soils seldom have more than a few percent organic content, which is a clear indication that small quantities have great influence.
 It takes only a few percent of organic matter to make any soil friable and more responsive.
 By and large, inland soils contain less organic matter than coastal ones, because where temperatures are generally higher, all biological activity is speeded up, including decomposition.

 With so many seeming advantages, it is easy to overestimate the importance of organic materials.
-The fact is, that crops can be grown year after year on the same soil without the addition of organic material.
-Of course, ample fertilizer is used.
+The fact is, that with enough work, crops can be grown year after year on the same soil without the addition of organic material.
+Of course, ample fertilizer is used on a tightly regulated schedule.
 Some of the most expensive, productive land in the country--the Central Valley and other irrigated soils of our State and Arizona--yield excellent harvests though the soil is almost devoid of organic content!
 With enough fertilizer and constant soil management practices you can grow a lawn and garden on almost any soil.
 But you cannot necessarily make the soils easy and pleasant to dig into without plenty of organic material.